Achieve GSTC-Recognition of a Set of Standards or System

 - International credibility that the standard is Recognized as a standard that aligns with universal criteria for sustainable management, social and economic benefits to the local community, cultural heritage preservation and the reduction of pollution.

-- Individual certified hotels will be included in lists that are shared with prominent online travel agencies (OTA’s) and offline to various travel providers to use for purposes of preferential buying
+- Participation in GSTC’s Market Access program, which may include promotion of the standard; and may include Individual certified hotels in lists that are shared with prominent online travel agencies (OTA’s) and offline to various travel providers to use for purposes of preferential buying

 - Qualification for GSTC Accreditation of the certification program